dethancosta/realtime-chat/README.md

 # realtime-chat
-A realtime chat server and client
+A realtime TCP chat server and client.
+Uses a redis backend.

 ## To-Do
 - Add Chat Rooms
 - Migrate to Websockets

-- Add Pretty TUI
+## Notes
+- Make sure you have redis running on your machine.
+I use `brew services start redis` on my Mac, but you may need to do something different.